Building Your Pitch Deck

 Templates

 Templates can be an excellent way to jump start the deck building process without design experience.
-And It’s a great option because there are so many resources now for templates, both free and paid.
+It’s also a great option because there are so many resources now for templates, both free and paid.
 They can also provide you with visual inspiration if your brand doesn’t provide enough direction.

-However, Important to know that not all templates are made equal, and in some cases it’s better to bring a designer into the fold at the beginning of the process and avoid designing yourself.
+However, it's important to know that not all templates are made equal, and in some cases it’s better to bring a designer into the fold at the beginning of the process and avoid designing yourself.
 When deciding how you’d like to proceed, it’s handy to see the pros and cons of both options.

 Designer vs template